Platinum Studios

 Platinum Studios, Inc. is an American media company that has developed, published, and licensed comic book properties for adaptation into film, television, and other media.

 Founded in 1997 by Ervin Rustemagić (Note: As explained elsewhere, the original Platinum Studios was founded in Europe by Ervin Rustemagić in 1971.) and Scott Mitchell Rosenberg, the company amassed a large library of comic book characters, which it has licensed for adaptation into film, television, and digital media.
 Platinum Studios produced television series such as Jeremiah (2002–2004) and films including Cowboys & Aliens (2011) and Dylan Dog: Dead of Night (2011).
-It has also operated print and digital publishing platforms, including DrunkDuck and WOWIO.
+It has also operated print and digital publishing platforms, including Drunk Duck and WOWIO.

 The company’s reputation later became controversial due to disputes with creators and business difficulties.
 In the early 2010s, shareholders and former executives raised allegations of financial mismanagement and self-dealing by Rosenberg, including the transfer of intellectual property to shell companies and failure to maintain required financial filings.
 These disputes coincided with the company being delisted from public trading and the eventual sale of its digital assets.
+Platinum Studios has been essentially dormant since 2011.